Concerning Athletes, Musicians, and Dancers

 Want to resolve chronic pain or perhaps improve your athletic performance?

-Athletes (the sporty ones) and those who apply daily sustained stress to their muscles, (like dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
+Athletes (the sporty ones that typically come to mind) and those who apply daily sustained stress to their muscles, (like dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
 This typically manifests in less pain, greater speed, agility, and importantly, greater endurance.

 What this means, is that not only can comprehensive trigger point therapy effectively treat athlete’s pain issues, it also has the effect of improving athletic performance, even if there is no pain symptom involved.

 We see this often – standard exercise and stretch therapy models were ineffective because trigger points were involved.
-When trigger points are involved, the rules change!
+Remember this – when trigger points are involved, the rules change!

 Please take a minute to read what this Russian National Champion has to say about our therapy.